Data and Maps

 - Material Management Working Group

-The first map summarizes all municipal participation in each of the seven (7) HVRC programmatic areas.
-Only county governments are participating in the material management working group at this time, so the maximum number of programs a city, town, or village can participate in is six.
+The first map summarizes all municipal participation in each of the nine (9) HVRC programmatic areas.
+Only county governments are participating in the material management working group at this time, so the maximum number of programs a city, town, or village can participate in is eight.

 EDA Economic or Income Distress